 - Contact: Big Fun Inflatable Park; (403)274-2722; [email protected]

-- Open: Monday – Sunday from 10 am to 8 pm
+- Open: Monday – Thursday from from 10 am to 8 pm, Friday & Saturday from 10 am to 9 pm, Sunday from 10 am to 8 pm

-9. Sky Castle family entertainment centre (north of Calgary)
+9. Sky Castle family entertainment centre (north of Calgary & SW Calgary)

 Sky Castle in the New Horizon Mall is the newest indoor playground in Calgary.
 The large play centre features a climber with several slides, obstacles, a ninja warrior course, and a small castle for toddlers with lots of soft cubes to play with.

 Separate admission is for the mini-town imaginative play area designed for kids under five years.
-The admission for all kids costs 12.99 Cad with complimentary coffee, tea, and snacks.
+Admission for all kids costs 12.99 Cad with complimentary coffee, tea, and snacks.
 Grippy socks are mandatory; you can purchase them on-site if you don’t have your own.